Dynatrace/AWSMonitoringTutorials/README.md

 3. Sets Environment Variables and executes startup scripts to prepare the environment#
 4. Launches the runtime environment (Node.js, PHP, Java, .NET ...)

+*Installing OneAgent on Beanstalk*
 One way to install a Dynatrace OneAgent on such a Beantstalk EC2 instance is to leverage the "Elastic Beanstalk Extensions" concept.
 Beanstalk allows you to put additonal configuraton and script instructions into a subfolder called .ebextensions.
 Files with the ending .config will then be analyzed and executed during the startup phase of an instance.
-In our example you will find the following files in the .ebextension directory
+In our example you will find the following files in the .ebextension directory:
 * dynatrace.config: Defines two Environment Variables (RUXIT_TENANT, RUXIT_TOKEN).
-It also downloads an special beanstalk installation script that will then be executed by Beanstalk as part of the launch process.
-This script references these two environment variables
+It also downloads an special beanstalk installation script (still branded ruxit.com) into a special directory that will be executed by Beanstalk as part of the instance launch process.
+This script references these two environment variables.
+The environment variables could be set with default values in the .config file or can later be defined as part of the Beanstalk Configuration when launching an instance.
+We will do the latter.
 * version.config: This config files specifies additional environment variables that are set to the EC2 instance.
 It can be used to demonstrate custom process group tagging with Dynatrace

 Prerequisit